dhruvrauthan/dhruvrauthan.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 <br>
-I have graduated with a Masters degree in Computer Science from Georgia Tech.
+I am an M.S. in Computer Science graduate from Georgia Tech, and completed my B.E. in Computer Science from BITS Pilani, Goa.

-My primary areas of research include Software Defined Networking and Network Security, often the intersection of the two.
+My primary areas of research include computer systems and networks.
+More recently I have also explored research problems involving the intersection of network engineering and AI.
 I am also interested in software development, including web and android.

 Some of my other hobbies are digital drawing and playing the guitar.